andrewstarritt/quaternion/README.md

 d) from a single number parameter: int, float, complex or another Quaternion.
-   When the number is complex, the imaginary part of the complex number is assigned to the j imaginary part; or
+   When the number is complex, the imaginary part of the complex number is assigned to the j imaginary part;

 e) from the string representation of a Quaternion (modeled on the complex type).
    The following are valid: